 The Memoir I Wrote About It

 That single day had more effect on my life going forward than any other day.
-The book that I wrote describes the LSD trip in detail, but really the book is much more about its effects.
+The book that I wrote describes the LSD trip in detail and then goes on to describe its effects on my life.

 In Part II, I describe the many ways my inner life changed.
-I became a Quaker, I learned self-hypnosis, and much more.
+I became a follower of Christ, I learned self-hypnosis, and much more.

 To see the book, click on the image.